 Blade tension is important to the proper operation of the saw.
-Proper blade tension is 700 to 900 kg/mm as measured on a blade tension gauge.
+Proper blade tension as measured on a Blade Tension Gauge (H).
+Turn the handle lever (L) to tension the blade tension until the indicator point to the proper tension line as indicator gauge showing.

-To set the blade tension without the use of a tension gauge:
+To set the blade tension without the use of a Blade Tension Gauge (H):

 - Disconnect the machine from the power source. - Install blade between wheel and insert blade between bearings on blade guides. - Tension blade slightly to remove any sag in blade between blade wheels. - Turn blade tension handle (L) one and three quarter to two revolutions clockwise.
-To test press the flat side of the blade with your thumb, if moves with 2mm-3mm range then it is set correctly. - After blade has been completely installed, close covers, connect the power source, and run saw for two to three minutes so blade can seat properly. - Disconnect machine from the power source.
-Open cover and loosen blade just until it begins to sag. - Tighten blade until it becomes straight between blade wheel and all sag has been eliminated. - Tighten blade by turning blade tension wheel two full revolutions.
-Blade is now property tensioned and ready for use.
+To test press the flat side of the blade with your thumb, if moves with 2mm-3mm range then it is set correctly. - After blade has been completely installed, close covers, connect the power source, and run saw for two to three minutes so blade can seat properly.